 The Providence School Board is the governing body responsible for ensuring that the Providence Public School District provides a high-quality education for all Providence students.
 The School Board is not an administrative or day-to-day operations body but instead, governs by establishing a policy to guide the Superintendent in the administration and operation of the schools.
 This is achieved by monitoring progress toward achieving direct goals, and by engaging the community in planning for and supporting schools.
 The individual Board member works with the Board as a whole and collaboratively with the Superintendent to accomplish the district’s mission.

 PRINCIPLES FOR SCHOOL BOARDS

 In the public education system, a School Board member is a person elected or appointed to serve on a school district board of education.
 Individual Board members bring unique skills, values, and beliefs to their Board.
 As the corporate entity charged by law with governing a school district, each School Board sits in trust for its entire community.
 The obligation to govern effectively imposes some fundamental duties on the Board.
 In order for the School Board and Superintendent to govern effectively, individual members must work and learn with each other and the Superintendent in a collaborative manner to ensure that high-quality education is provided to each student.
 Each School Board member understands that the authority rests with the School Board as a whole and not with individual Board members.
 The School Board has the overarching responsibility for ensuring that every student reaches established learning standards.
 In order to this, the School Board must:

-- Engage the community in establishing the mission of the public schools, establish policies under which the school district will function, and adopt goals designed to achieve the mission of the school district.
+- Engage the community in establishing the mission of the public schools, and adopt goals designed to achieve the mission of the school district.